Ben1Mo/car_visual_angles_analysis/README.md

-# code_challenge
+# Car Visual Angle Prediction
-The material for solving the code challenge use case.
+The material for solving the use case.

 ## Approach description
 A simple vanilla ResNET18 architecture is implemented, trained and tested in order to predict the values of two continuous variables related to the visual possiblity of a car angles.\